-Freshdesk users also get 24/7 email support and 24-hour phone support on weekdays and can cancel service anytime with no fees or penalties.
+All Freshdesk users also get 24/7 email support and paid users also get 24-hour phone support on weekdays.
+You can cancel the service anytime with no fees or penalties.

 Zendesk was created in 2007 as a customer service platform with a focus on customer relationship management (CRM).
 We chose it as our runner-up because of its robust standard qualities and added focus on marketing.

-Like Freshdesk, Zendesk has a shared inbox that lets you gather customer inquiries from emails, live chat, voice, web widgets, and messaging apps like Facebook, WhatsApp, Twitter, and WeChat.
+Like Freshdesk, Zendesk has a shared inbox that lets you gather customer inquiries from emails, live chat, voice, web widgets, and social apps like Facebook, WhatsApp, and Instagram.
 Its automations streamline customer support, like canned responses, automatic triggers, customizable workflows, a customer portal, and an answer bot that can direct queries to relevant articles.

 Where Zendesk differs, however, is its marketing-oriented help desk approach.
 Using integrations with popular CRMs like Salesforce, SugarCRM, and Zoho CRM, the platform lets you gather valuable customer data to drive new leads to your sales pipeline.
 When a support ticket turns into a question about a product, you can hand the conversation off to your sales team.
 You can even automatically trigger live chat modules to help close the sale when a customer is lingering on a product or checkout page.

 Zendesk gives you robust analytics and reporting and upgrade options for Sales Suite, which creates even more sales opportunities from your help desk.
 It also offers an app marketplace that lets you integrate with software like Slack, Aircall, Qualtrics, Trello, Google Play Reviews, Harvest, and many others.

 Zendesk offers three paid plans suitable for small to medium businesses.
 A free trial is available and unlocks all of the features of Zendesk’s Professional plan, and you can cancel your service anytime with no fees or penalties.